 When I have arrived in this country back in 2009 I was told that Filipinos, despite considering themselves “mild drinkers”, really love hard alcoholics.

-11 years later - and 8 years in the local F&B industry - I see that this is still true: the large majority of Filipinos prefer gin, rum and whiskey over wine.
-Not to mention beer.
+11 years later - and 8 years in the local F&B industry - I see that this is still true: the large majority of Filipinos prefer beer, gin, rum and whiskey over wine.

 What has changed is the population, from a roughly 27 Million in 1960 to 107 Million in 2019, of which 53% are Millennials below 26 years of age.
-A 2018 survey established that 80.1 % of Filipino male students get to drink alcohol before the age of 18 compared with 67.8% of female students of the same age.
-However today, the preferences of the alcohol consumed by Filipinos still follow the same percentages occurred in the period considered above, although on a tripled number of consumers.
+A 2018 survey established that 80.1 % of Filipino male teenagers get to drink alcohol before the age of 18 compared with 67.8% of females of the same age.
+Today, the preferences of the alcohol consumed by Filipinos still follow the same percentages occurred in the period considered above, although on a tripled number of consumers.